Themes in Godot 3

 Last modified date

 Themes in Godot 3 are a powerful way to skin your GUI.
 If you only have a couple of GUI elements, then creating a theme is probably overkill.
 But as soon as you have more GUI elements, I would always recommend working with themes.
-Here we will have a quick look at what themes basically are, what you can do with them, and how you can create them.
+Here we will take a quick look at what themes basically are, what you can do with them, and how you can create them.

 About the Godot Theme